GBLille/MassiveFold/README.md

 Usage: ./run_massivefold.sh -s str -r str -p int -f str [ -b int | [[-C str | -c] [-w int]] ] [-m str] [-n str] [-a] [-o] ./run_massivefold.sh -h for more details
   Required arguments:
-    -s| --sequence: path of the sequence to infer, should be a 'fasta' file -r| --run: name chosen for the run to organize in outputs.
+    -s| --sequence: path of the sequence(s) to infer, should be a 'fasta' file -r| --run: name chosen for the run to organize in outputs.
     -p| --predictions_per_model: number of predictions computed for each neural network model.
     -f| --parameters: json file's path containing the parameters used for this run.